From Dual Unitarity to Generic Quantum Operator Spreading: Path Integral Formula for the OTOC

 This is a weighted sum over fronts shifted to $n\rightarrow n-h_2$.
 In coordinate space this means that the front is shifted in the $(t-x)$-direction.
 We can express this using only two microscopic parameters, $z_1$ and the combination $\xi=\frac{z_2}{q^2 z_1}$, since it holds that

-Notice that $\xi$ vanishes in the large $q$ limit which implies that in this limit the 2-step contribution becomes unimportant (assuming that all the $z_k$ remain finite as implied by the maximal $B_k\sim q^2$ scaling).
+Notice that $\xi$ vanishes in the large $q$ limit which implies that in this limit the two-step contribution becomes unimportant (assuming that all the $z_k$ remain finite as implied by the maximal $B_k\sim q^2$ scaling).

 The remaining contributions can similarly be found as

 In the following we present an asymptotic expansion of these results that can be used to extract the butterfly velocity and diffusion constant.
 We start with $C_{(2),n_0=1}^+$, noting that $C_{(2),n_0=2}^+$ is analogous and $C_{(2),n_0=3}^+$ vanishes asymptotically.
 First, we introduce the continuum variable $h$ through $h_2=h(n-1)$.
 We can approximate $C_{(2),n_0=1}^+$ as an integral and insert the asymptotic expression for the binomial